adoxography/tailwind-scrollbar/website/docs/utilities.md

 | <span className="whitespace-nowrap">`scrollbar-track-*`</span> | Sets the colour of the scrollbar track | |
 | <span className="whitespace-nowrap">`scrollbar-corner-*`</span> | Sets the colour of the scrollbar corner | The corner will only appear if you have both vertical and horizontal scrollbars. |

-Additionally, `hover:` and `active:` [variants](https://tailwindcss.com/docs/hover-focus-and-other-states#hover-focus-and-active) may be used, but they will be ignored by Firefox since it defines these styles itself.

 ## Nocompatible utilities
 These styles are only available in [`nocompatible` mode](/getting-started#configuration).
-They won't have any effect in Firefox.
+They won't have any effect on standards-track scrollbars, such as those used by Firefox or by Chrome/Edge by default.

 | Utility     | Effect | Notes |
 |-------------|--------|-------|